 Types of Construction Defects

-Construction defects can result from deficiencies in a product itself, how something is designed, installed, operated or maintained.
-Damages might be seen immediately (such as a burst water pipe) or appear over time (such as a slowly shifting foundation).
+Construction defects can result from deficiencies in the product itself, how something is designed, installed, operated or maintained.
+Damages might be seen immediately (such as a burst water pipe), or appear over time (such as a slowly shifting foundation).

 When allegations of construction defect are presented, understanding each of these potential failure mechanisms (design, installation, products and operation/maintenance) can help to identify potential culpable parties.